raimediatech/kingsbuilder/README.md

 # KingsBuilder - Shopify Page Builder App

 KingsBuilder is a powerful page builder app for Shopify that allows merchants to create custom pages without writing any code.
-With an intuitive drag-and-drop interface and pre-built templates, creating beautiful pages has never been easier.
+With an intuitive drag-and-drop interface and real-time preview, creating beautiful pages has never been easier.

 ![KingsBuilder Logo](https://via.placeholder.com/200x200.png?text=KB)

 ## Features

 - **Drag-and-Drop Editor**: Create pages visually with no coding required
-- **Pre-built Templates**: Start with professionally designed templates
+- **Real-time Preview**: See your changes as you make them
 - **Mobile Responsive**: All pages look great on any device
 - **SEO Optimization**: Built-in tools to improve your page's search ranking
+- **Shopify Integration**: Seamlessly integrates with your Shopify store
+- **Save & Publish**: Save drafts and publish when ready
-- **Custom Domains**: Use your own domain for landing pages
+- **Dashboard**: Manage all your pages in one place
-- **Analytics Integration**: Track page performance

 ## Deployment Instructions